 - Try on Rugby Participation Program - The Try on Rugby Participation Program offers starter kits for anyone looking to introduce the sport of rugby to young girls.
 Starter kits contain rugby balls, flags, cones, and an extensive curriculum of flag rugby, fitness and nutrition, and life skills for girls under 18.
 The program is easily implemented and comes complete with everything you need to get started!

-- Try on Rugby for Adults – Women should have the opportunity to get involved in rugby at any age and Try on Rugby helps support the pathway to coaching, refereeing, and administrating.
-Offering educational materials and specific courses for women to get involved, Try on Rugby helps to increase the number of females in rugby at all ages.
+- Try on Rugby for Adults – Women have the opportunity to get involved in rugby at any age.
+Try on Rugby supports pathways to coaching, refereeing, and administrating though educational materials and specific courses for women.

 - Try on Rugby Grant Programs - We believe that the growth of rugby starts with the gift of a rugby ball.
 Try on Rugby offers two major grant programs to help more youth programs expand in the U.S. The first of these programs is for community organizations looking to start a rugby program at their location.
 The second grant program rewards women’s rugby teams for volunteering their time growing the sport in their community.

 Try on Rugby Participation Program